 Learn more about Interventional Radiography.

 Enjoy the flexibility of online learning!
-The Cox College Interventional Radiography Program is completed online over 12 months in just 3 semesters.
+The Cox College Interventional Radiography Program is completed online in just 2 semesters.
+One additional semester will be added if students choose to complete cardiac international studies.
 Students are prepared for 2 ARRT registries: Vascular-Interventional Radiography (VI) and Cardiac Interventional Radiography (CI).
 All courses in the IR program can be transferred to the Cox College Bachelor of Science in Diagnostic Imaging degree program.
-All students entering the IR program receive 64 transfer credits toward the BSDI and 40 credit hours for completing the program.
+All students entering the IR program receive 64 transfer credits toward the BSDI and 22-28 credit hours for completing the program.

-Students have availability of pre-arranged clinical sites in Missouri, or you may contact the program adviser (email@example.com) with questions regarding alternative clinical sites outside of Missouri.
+Students have the availability of pre-arranged clinical sites in Missouri, or you may contact the program advisor (email@example.com) with questions regarding alternative clinical sites outside of Missouri.

 Application and Admissions